 Platforms also exist to show popular hashtags in any given industry, such as:

-The future of Instagram affiliate marketing
+Start your Instagram affiliate marketing journey

 Instagram is constantly evolving its platform to be more creator-friendly.
 That’s great news for affiliate marketers using the social media network as a tool to generate extra income.